GeoffAWaddington/CSI30Wiki/Navigation-Actions.md

 ```

 ## ToggleScrollLink
-This action toggles the behavior where Reaper's MCP will follow CSI's banking and scroll in sync with the surface.
-This defaults to on. **Note:** as of the CSI EXP builds release on July 31st 2022, this defaults to off.
+This action toggles the behavior where Reaper's MCP will follow CSI's banking and scroll in sync with the surface. **Note:** as of the August 5, 2022 CSI release, this defaults to Off (previously defaulted to On).
 ```
 Zone "Buttons"
      F7     ToggleScrollLink